dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 ## Synopsis

-I found a really simple way to embed Consensus inside a DAG<sup>*</sup>, which is at the same time highly efficient.
+I found a really simple way to embed Consensus inside a DAG<sup>*</sup>, which at the same time, is highly efficient.

 Emerging Proof-of-Stake blockchains achieve high transaction throughput by spreading transactions reliably as fast as the network can carry them and accumulating them in a